WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

 How to Arrive in Hallstatt From Salzburg

-Park your car in the car park (you cannot miss it, and you cannot enter Hallstatt in your own car) and then walk 10 minutes to the town center (there is also a shuttle bus, but I recommend just walking, as it is just a few minutes and the buses don’t run often).
+- Park your car in the car park.
+You cannot miss it.
+You will come across it if you are “in front” of Hallstatt.
+You are not allowed to drive into Hallstatt in your car.
+Then walk 10 minutes to the town center.
+There is also a shuttle bus, but I recommend just walking, as it is just a few minutes and the buses don’t run often.

 Okay, you have finally made it to the activities for your trip to Hallstatt, and here are the best things to do in Hallstatt.